moenigin/classify_neurons/README.md

 ```

 ## Usage
-The json file in /data needs to be stored in a folder with known path
+The json file in /data needs to be stored in a folder with known path.
+When the
+program is started it opens a dialog window in which the path to directory for saving
+proofreading data needs to be set to this folder.

 For usage instructions see [here](https://github.com/moenigin/classify_neurons/blob/main/manual.md)